 The virus in both varicella (chickenpox) and shingles vaccines has been weakened: it is safer in humans than infection by the wild virus.
 There is no known risk to the pregnancy or to the fetus from these vaccines.

 Shingles vaccine contains a higher dose of the same varicella-zoster virus that is in the varicella vaccine.

-As with varicella vaccine in pregnancy, report inadvertent immunisation with Zostavax to the PHE Vaccination in Pregnancy surveillance programme, to monitor the safety of such exposures.
+As with varicella vaccine in pregnancy, report inadvertent immunisation with Zostavax to the UKHSA Vaccination in Pregnancy surveillance programme, to monitor the safety of such exposures.

 Infectious diseases during pregnancy

 The infectious diseases during pregnancy: screening, vaccination and treatment guidance gives an overview of risks to pregnant women from infections.
 It provides information on current screening, vaccination, treatment and prevention programmes.